Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS/VANILLA.md

 Vanilla is the original server jar that is distributed by Mojang.
 Plugins and mods are not supported on this.
-Vanilla servers behaves like normal Singleplayer Minecraft.
+Vanilla servers behaves like a normal Singleplayer Minecraft.
 Minecraft has a simple config called `server.properties` which you can use to change some basic settings.
-Some of the main settings are, `motd=A Minecraft Server`, this changes what is displayed under your server in the server list, `max-players=20`, this changes the max amount of players that can join the server at once, `view-distance=10`, this changes the max render distance you can set, on the client you can set it to a higher value but it wont display that far, and many more!
+Some of the main settings are, `motd=A Minecraft Server`, this changes what is displayed under your server in the server list, `max-players=20`, this changes the max amount of players that can join the server at once, `view-distance=10`, this changes the max render distance you can set, on the client you can set it to a higher value but it won't display that far, and many more!
 To see the default config go [here](https://github.com/Anything-Minecraft-Team/anything-minecraft/blob/fork-info/resources/DEFAULT/server.properties).

 Suggested version: It's suggested you use this for any Minecraft version if you don't mind having any vanilla glitches, bugs or bad performance.